NOAA-EMC/hpc-stack/docs/source/hpc-install.rst

 ================================

 .. attention::
-   The HPC-stack is already installed on `Level 1 systems <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_ (e.g., Cheyenne, Hera, Orion).
+   The HPC-Stack is already installed on `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems (e.g., Cheyenne, Hera, Orion).
 Installation is not necessary.

 HPC-Stack installation will vary from system to system because there are so many possible combinations of operating systems, compilers, MPI's, and package versions.
 Installation via an EPIC-provided container is recommended to reduce this variability.
 However, users may choose a non-container approach to installation if they prefer.